Jyaheza/resume-generator-front/README.md

 # Recipe Frontend with Vue 3

-This application allows users to create and maintain recipes.
-Please visit https://github.com/OC-ComputerScience/recipe-backend for the backend repository.
+This application allows users to create and maintain a list of resumes pdfs.
+A user can also submit resume for review to career services.
+This app also features AI(cohere) for assistance in job matching by comparing a resume to a job description and giving it a score and some comments.
+Please visit https://github.com/jyaheza/resume-generator-back for the Vue 3 frontend repository.
 ## Project Setup

 1. Clone the project into your **XAMPP/xamppfiles/htdocs/recipeapp** directory.